hassantafreshi/easy-form-builder/readme.txt

 Easy Form Builder is a user-friendly plugin to help you create powerful forms.
 With Easy Form Builder, creating professional forms of any kind becomes a breeze - no coding skills required Via a visual user interface

 == Description ==
-**Easy Form Builder** is a user-friendly form creator that allows you to create professional multistep forms within minutes.
+**Easy Form Builder** is a user-friendly form creator that allows you to create professional multi-step forms within minutes.

 [youtube https://youtu.be/JSI-lFRA_9I]

 You don't need any coding skills to use *Easy Form Builder*.
-Simply drag and drop your layouts into order to easily create unlimited custom multistep forms.
+Simply drag and drop your layouts in order to easily create unlimited custom multi step forms.
 A unique Confirmation code ( tracking ID) allows you to connect any submission to an individual request.

 How *Easy Form Builder* makes your life easier:
 - Simple drag and drop functionality